sdondley/karabiner_json_generator/README.md

 is just a set of key combination defintions designed to make it a no-brainer for you to add modifiers to your existing K-E configuration.

-The current ruleset version consists of six complex modifiers which are
+The current ruleset version consists of six complex modifiers:
-contained:

 - **Double Tap Right Shift**: This complex modifier gets activated when the right shift key is double-tapped.
 You then have to press a trigger key before